Cardboard Frozen Food Boxes

 Side panel Text detail Kraft Matte Storage info

-Top panel Flavour marking SBS Smooth Retail checkout
+Top panel Flavor marking SBS Smooth Checkout handling

 Back panel Content list Rigid card Natural Product details